chronodm/scala-project-template/README.md

     cd new-project
     ```
+7. remove or edit this README file.

-7. edit `build.gradle` to update versions, if you feel like it
+8. edit `build.gradle` to update versions, if you feel like it
-8. edit `settings.gradle` file to set the root project name
+9. edit `settings.gradle` file to set the root project name
-9. check that everything's working:
+10. check that everything's working:

     ```
     ./gradlew check
     ```

-10. start coding!
+11. start coding!